konstantinfarrell/prettybasic/README.md

 # Pretty Basic Template

-A very simple template for html and javascript based projects
+A very simple template for html and javascript based projects.
+Includes jQuery 2.2.4 and Angular 1 as well as bootstrap.

 ## Install